 Communication Policy: Please include the following in your email: (1) Your name, (2) LIFE 103.
-We will do our best to answer emails within 24 hours, but we may elect to provide a summary response to multiple emails by announcement or class email rather than through an individual response.
+I will do my best to answer emails within 24 hours, but I may elect to provide a summary response to multiple emails by announcement or class email rather than through an individual response.